Choose from these activities to plan a fun-filled day at Bok Tower Gardens.

 Also featured is information relating to the Gardens, designed by Frederick Law Olmsted Jr., as well as the habitat of the Lake Wales Ridge, one of the most endangered habitats in the world that is supported by the Gardens’ Endangered Plant Program.
 Many of the animals that live in this habitat also are endangered.
 A topographical map showing a cross-section of Florida details the different habitats found at varying sea levels.
 Millions of years ago, scrub vegetation extended across the southern United States.
 Today, remnants of those habitats persist on the ancient sand dunes which compose the Lake Wales Ridge.
 Historically isolated from one another and other parts of the state during periods of rising sea levels, these areas are islands of biological diversity.

-Meet one of our volunteer garden guides at Pinewood Estate as you start on an hour-long tour of the Gardens.
+Meet one of our volunteer garden guides at the Visitor Center as you start an hour-long tour of the Gardens.
 These are great opportunities to ask questions or learn the names of plants and animals found on the property.Your tour will take you through the Gardens and end at the Tower lawn viewing area overlooking the moat and the Great Brass Door.
 Inquire about tours upon your arrival to the Gardens.
 No reservations are required.
 Included with admission.

 The Singing Tower